goldfish047/CourseScheduler/README.md

 On our 11th meeting on July 12, 2023, we explored adding different time filters to make the searching process easier.
 Furthermore, we finalized on creating a search bar which can provide results based on instructor number.

 In the 12th meeting held on July 14, 2023, we decided to create a default homepage in which the user is directed to after logging in.
 We updated the UI mockup based on changes to the homepage and availability page.

+During our 13th meeting held on July 19, 2023, we reviewed possible scheduling algorithms to generate a schedule which accounts for given constraints and instructor time preferences and decided on using python pandas.

+In the 14th meeting on July 21, 2023, we finalized a generated schedule and discussed on adding a schedule page which displays all courses offered along with assigned instructor, section and time to help FIC admin view it easily.